Shresth-Agarwal/gamifying-learning-platform/Documentation.md

 # API Documentation for Our Website

+Notice: This code can only be executed when the user has google autherization file
 ## Overview
 This API provides various endpoints for coding challenges, AI-generated buggy code, trivia games, and fast coding challenges.
 It is built using FastAPI and utilizes Vertex AI for generating buggy code.